dd32/td-gh-ex/readme.txt

 - Page Templates
+one 3 collumn page template
-one page template
+one 2 collumn page template

-- Content types
-A special content type called portfolie.
-And a menu for that type.